-Forrest City, Arkansas, police confirm active shooter inside Walmart; 2 officers and suspect shot
+Suspect dead, 2 officers shot at Walmart in Forrest City, Arkansas

 FORREST CITY, Arkansas (WMC) - Forrest City police confirm two officers were shot during an active shooting situation at a Walmart Monday morning.

-The police chief tells us the suspect was also shot inside the store on Deaderick Road.
+The police chief said the suspect was also shot inside the store on Deaderick Road and died at the scene.

-It’s not clear how serious their injuries are.
+It’s not clear how serious the officers’ injuries are.
+One went to a local hospital and was conscious and talking during transport.

-Forrest City police say the situation is still active and the store is locked down.
+The other officer was brought to Regional One in Memphis.
+His condition is unknown at this time.

+Police say the situation started with a report from someone inside the store that a man was making threats.

 Arkansas State Police confirm they have been asked to investigate the shooting incident but provided no other information.